jyellick/obc-docs/whitepaper.md

 To fully realize the potential of blockchain technology, and to create a standard that can be adopted into many different uses, we designed the open blockchain fabric to be both flexible and extensible.
 We also developed the default implementation of the OBC protocol, which included many latest advances in computer science such as those around cryptography and consensus.

-To have a better understanding of the open blockchain protocol, we invite you to read our protocol specification, it will get you ready to start using OBC to build your applications, or even to contribute to the project.
+To have a better understanding of the open blockchain protocol, we invite you to read our [protocol specification] (protocol-spec.md), it will get you ready to start using OBC to build your applications, or even to contribute to the project.

 ## Authors